dimag0g/dxx-rebirth/README.md

 Put the release files there, then add the files from your copy of the game or the shareware files.
 The release already includes addons from  [dxx-rebirth](https://www.dxx-rebirth.com/addons/): the high resolution pack for D1 and OGG music for both D1 and D2.

-⚠ If you want to watch demos, copy the *.dem files into `DEMOS` folder inside `/switch/d1x-rebirth` and `/switch/d2x-rebirth`.
+If you want to watch demos, copy the `*.dem` files into `DEMOS` folder inside `/switch/d1x-rebirth` and `/switch/d2x-rebirth`.

-⚠ For Descent 2, skip `INTRO.MLV`: if you copy it, the game will keep playing the intro which is currently impossible to skip.
+⚠ For Descent 2, you may want to skip `INTRO.MLV`: if you copy it, the game will play the intro which is currently impossible to skip.

-Mods are supported in general, but I obviously didn't try all of them.
+Mods are supported in principle, but I obviously didn't try all of them.

 [3] RUNNING
 -----------

-This build of Aquaria was tested on 10.2.0|AMS 0.14.4|S (FAT32). exFAT is not recommended.
+This build of dxx-rebirth was tested on 10.2.0|AMS 0.14.4|S (FAT32). exFAT is not recommended.
 Alternative controllers (keyboards, mouses, etc.) might work but weren't tested.

 Both games run at solid 60fps with currently enabled effect (transparency and dynamic lighting).